-The world is becoming increasingly quantifiable and data is now so cheap to gather, that the relevance of continuously storing it is relevance is often questioned.
-Data is collected from social media, health records, hardware logs, ubiquitous sensors, scattered spreadsheets, repositories and online pages like the one you’re currently reading.
-In 2013, research group IMC estimated that there are over 1.45 trillion gigabytes of data stored worldwide, and that number will more than quadruple by 2020.
+The world is becoming increasingly quantifiable and data is now so cheap to gather, that the relevance of continuously storing it is often questioned.
+Data is collected from social media, health records, hardware logs, ubiquitous sensors, scattered spreadsheets, repositories, and online pages like the one you’re currently reading.
+In 2013, research group IMC estimated that there are over 1.45 trillion gigabytes of data stored worldwide, and that number will more than quadruple by 2020

 Can useful things be transformed with data?

-This abundance of data has made it possible for scientific principles to be creatively applied when tools and processes are designed in areas where the complexities and expenses of data collection once frustrated scientific approaches.
-And from all indications, it looks like this is just the beginning; quantitative methods of data collection can significantly improve our governments, businesses, NGOs and society as a whole.
+This abundance of data has made it possible for scientific principles to be creatively applied when tools and processes are designed in areas where the complexities of data collection once frustrated scientific approaches.
+And from all indications, it looks like this is just the beginning.
+Quantitative methods of data collection can significantly improve our governments, businesses, NGOs, and society as a whole.

 How difficult is it to identify problems and their solutions?

 Any data project has two major concerns: knowing how to address problems with data and knowing how to set or achieve objectives in the right way.
-A lot of data projects turn sour because of one or both of these concerns.
+A lot of data projects turn sour because of these concerns.